JustFiesta/ansible-courses/t1/README.md

 Here are informations about non-regular ansible usaged.
 More enterprise oriented.

+Here I placed the more generic informations for Ansible usage.

 ## Dry running with diff

 Shows changes that Ansible will perform without propagating them to hosts.